Voting Age

 Introduction

-In the United States, the legal voting age is currently set at eighteen.
+In the United States, the legal voting age is currently set at eighteen, with preregistration available as young as 15 in some states.
 However, there has been an ongoing debate about whether the voting age should be lowered to allow younger people to participate in our democratic process.

 Some believe that lowering the voting age would lead to higher levels of civic engagement.
 In contrast, others think younger people may need more life experience or maturity to make informed decisions at the ballot box.